Fuel management systems: Increase efficiency, reduce costs

 Key Takeaways

-A fuel management system provides better visibility into fuel trends—including inefficient or abnormal activity, like idling and theft.
+A fuel management system (FMS) provides better visibility into fuel trends—including inefficient or abnormal activity, like idling or theft.
 Read on to see how a fuel management system can help you take control of your fuel economy and reduce overall spend.

 Fuel is often one of the biggest expenses for commercial fleets.
-In 2019, fleet managers reported that fuel spend accounted for an average of 24% of their total fleet costs.
+In 2024, the price of fuel in the USA reached as high as $3.30 per gallon, with the cost of fueling commercial vehicles remaining high at $0.553 per mile.
 It’s clear that minimizing these costs can drive huge savings for your fleet, but managing fuel effectively can be a great challenge.
 Fuel costs vary based on location.
 Unpredictable economic factors and fluctuating regulations also create complications.

 Here’s how fuel management systems improve your fuel monitoring, purchasing, and efficiency.